matloff/TidyverseSkeptic/README.md

 Though RStudio presents **ggplot2** as part of the Tidyverse, it predates Tidy and does not use the Tidy paradigm.
 In my discussion here, my references to Tidy do not include **ggplot2**, a package of which I am an enthusiastic user and teacher.
-More details later in this document, the section
+Instead, by the "Tidyverse," I will mean **dplyr**, **purrr** and pipes, as well as Tidy's ban/near ban of loops, the '$', brackets, and so on.
-[ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).
+More details later in this document, in the section [ggplot2 versus the Tidyverse](README.md#ggplot2-versus-the-tidyverse).